Worksport Unveils Terravis Energy Green Hydrogen Energy Systems

-MISSISSAUGA, Ontario, April 26, 2022 (GLOBE NEWSWIRE) -- Worksport Ltd. (Nasdaq: WKSP) (the "Company") unveils brand-new green hydrogen-powered systems from its research and development subsidiary, Terravis Energy, Inc.
+Mississauga, April 26, 2022 (GLOBE NEWSWIRE) -- Worksport Ltd (Nasdaq: WKSP) (the “Company”) unveils brand new green hydrogen-powered systems from its research and development subsidiary, Terravis Energy, Inc.

-The Terravis Energy website provides information on everything being released, answering those questions about the capabilities of its versatile, fast charging Non-Parasitic Electric Vehicle (NPEV™) systems, the Terravis Microgrid™, and the Terravis Nanogrid™, as well as featuring some surprise innovations.
+The Terravis Energy website provides information on everything being released, answering those questions about capabilities of its versatile, fast charging Non-Parasitic Electric Vehicle (NPEV™) systems, the Terravis Energy Microgrid, and the Terravis Energy Nanogrid, as well as featuring some surprise innovations.
 The public is encouraged to peruse the website and do high-level research on what is possible with these Terravis Energy innovations.

 These solutions will benefit municipalities and provide increased infrastructure reliability for such industries as electric vehicles (both BEV & FCEV), agriculture, and blockchain.
 Terravis Energy is reimagining the essence of sustainable energy in relation to lifestyles and ensuring as many people and communities as possible can experience the benefits.